 I like to think that everyone’s classroom has a mess pile they just forget to photograph.
 This is just one of my little corners; there are at least a few more.
 The mixers are not back in the kitchens and neither are the microwaves.
 Here is mine… hopefully it starts a trend!

-Take care of yourself this year!I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+Take care of yourself this year!Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.